 Throughout the course of history, we are proud to say that our Associated Doctors and our staff are the core and essence of the Hospital, with their extraordinary commitment to a patient-centred care mentality.
 To strengthen this foundation, we encourage continuous professional development and succession planning, develop various incentives programmes, and invest in continuous infrastructure improvements via a high-standard clinical and corporate governance model.

 By remaining consistent to our core Values - Respect, Ethics, Compassionate Care, Teamwork and Quality - we built constructive and collaborative relations with staff, associates, suppliers and others, all reflecting into building caring and trustful relationships with our patients and their family members.

 I welcome you to YGIA Polyclinic Private Hospital.

 Our In-House Doctors are part of the workforce of YGIA Polyclinic and collaborate closely with our Associated Doctors.
 It is a multidisciplinary team consisting of various specialties including, but not limited to, Radiology, Microbiology – Biopathology, Intensive Care, Anaesthesiology, General Medicine, General Surgery, Pathology.

-In conjunction with our clinical audit programme and clinical governance model, which include formal reviews, audits, continuous professional development and guest feedback, we ensure our In-House Doctors are providing the highest quality of patient care.
+In conjunction with our clinical audit programme and clinical governance model, which include formal reviews, audits, continuous professional development and patient feedback, we ensure our In-House Doctors are providing the highest quality of patient care.

 We believe that the essence of nursing practise is best described as the offering of compassionate care delivered in a culturally competent manner.
-A critical ingredient to our approach is doing so with dignity towards our guests, their families and loved ones.
+A critical ingredient to our approach is doing so with dignity towards our patients, their families and loved ones.

 The Nursing Care Division has under its umbrella various nursing departments, wards and services: